Transfero

 POST /v1/sessions

 Client sends currency (USDT/USDC), settlement (D0/D1/D2), and amount.
-System fetches spot rate, applies tier spread, creates a Redis session with 7s TTL.
+System fetches spot rate, applies tier spread, creates a Redis session with configurable TTL (default 7s).
 Returns locked price.

 |